 During the winter months, get involved in a bee-related hobby such as brewing some mead, making beeswax candles, and visualize spring!

 In many ways, beekeeping in winter is all about sitting back and enjoying the fruits of your hard work.
-Or, to look at it from another angle, it may be a time for regret at your ill preparation.
+Or, to look at it from another angle, it may be a time for regret as you realize that you’ve not prepared as much as you should have.

 To make sure it is the former for you, and not the latter, here are 12 beekeeping winter tips to help guarantee your hive’s survival.